NoteDance/Note-documentation/README.md

 This module implements a 2D convolutional layer, which can apply a set of filters to an input tensor and produce a feature map.
 The usage of this module is as follows:

 - First, create an instance of the conv2d class, and specify the input size, the number of output filters, the kernel size, and other optional parameters such as activation function, weight initializer, bias initializer, use bias, strides, padding mode, and data format.
-- Second, call the output method of the instance, and pass the input tensor as the data argument.
+- Second, pass the input tensor as the data argument.
 You can also specify the dilation rate of the convolution operation.
-- The output method will return a tensor of shape [batch_size, height, width, filters], which is the 2D convolution output.
+- Last, return a tensor of shape [batch_size, height, width, filters], which is the 2D convolution output.

 For example: